IotaSpencer/iotaspencer.me/projects/dnsbl.im/index.md

 ## Involvement

-I help manage DNSBL.im, a DNSBL (Domain Name Service BlackList).
+I helped manage DNSBL.im, a DNSBL (Domain Name Service BlackList).
-Myself and [Robert Whitney](https://xnite.me) have been working on it for over a year, it currently boasts an API and a few other tools used to help manage it.
+Myself and [Robert Whitney](https://xnite.me) had been working on it for over a year, it boasted an API and a few other tools used to help manage it.

 ## API

-I've been the one constructing the API, its a public DNSBL but there is restricted access to the API.
-It has multiple abilities, involving adding, removing and checking.
+I'd been the one constructing the API, its a public DNSBL but there is restricted access to the API.
+It had multiple abilities, involving adding, removing and checking.